Danieleg82/AzureS2SVPN-Overview/README.md

 ![](/Pics/7%20-%20AA%20single%20link%20failover.png)

-In case of failure, the “surviving” instance will start leveraging the Public IP of the “dead” instance to build IPSEC.
+In case of failure, the “surviving” instance will start leveraging the Public IP of the “dead” instance to build IPSEC. *

 The IPSEC will come up.

 During planned maintenance events, IPSEC Security Associations failover smoothly.
 During unplanned events the rebuild of IPSEC tunnel may take up to some minutes.

+* **IMPORTANT NOTE: This is NOT valid when leveraging connectivity to the <ins>VNG's Private IP</ins>.
+When using such approach, the IP will not swap, and the connectivity will be lost!**

 **Pros**